 This trail has wide paths and plenty of open space to practice effective social distancing.
 As you enter the park from the parking lot head down to the left of the trail and continue past the large rock where you’ll find a cliff with a cave!
 If the tide is low there is a small patch of sand that would make a good relaxing space.

 Once you’re done exploring this side of the trail, continue North along the coastal trail until you reach the beach.
 There is a makeshift staircase you can climb down to reach the sand or just perch on a nearby rock to watch the fisherman fish.

 I went on a very cloudy day, but this would be an excellent place to catch the sunset as it’s not near as crowded as the Mori Point hike.

 This is also a very popular place for paragliding, which by the way is a total thrill.
-I went paragliding off the coast of the Pacific Ocean in Peru and it’s one of the highlights of my trip.
+I went paragliding in Peru and it’s one of the highlights of my trip.
 If you ever get the opportunity to go, take it!

-All in all, Mussel Rock is a perfect place for a post work stroll or if you’re in need of a quiet place to clear your mind.
+All in all, Mussel Rock is a perfect place for a post work stroll or a quiet place to clear your mind.

 - Length: 2 mile loop

 - Terrain: Wide dirt paths, sneakers are sufficient.

 Location: Skyline Dr &, Westline Dr, Daly City, CA